google/comprehensive-rust/src/welcome.md

 and error handling.
 It also includes Android-specific content on the last day.

 The goal of the course to teach you Rust.
-We assume you don't know anything about Rust and hope to
+We assume you don't know anything about Rust and hope to:

 * Give you a comprehensive understanding of the Rust syntax and language.
 * Enable you to modify existing programs and write new programs in Rust.
 * Show you common Rust idioms.

-On Day 4, we will cover Android-specific things such as
+On Day 4, we will cover Android-specific things such as:

 * Building Android components in Rust.
 * AIDL servers and clients.